gruntwork-io/docs/docs/2.0/reference/pipelines/configurations-as-code/index.md

 }
 ```

-In this example, the `unit` block is defined to assume the `role-to-assume-for-plans` role in the AWS account with ID `an-aws-account-id` when running Terragrunt plan commands by Pipelines.
+In this example, the `unit` block is configured to assume the `role-to-assume-for-plans` role in the AWS account identified by `an-aws-account-id` when Pipelines executes Terragrunt plan commands.

-## Configuration Components
+## Configuration components

-Some configurations are only relevant within the context of other configurations.
-These configurations are referred to as configuration components.
-Some configuration components are required for other configurations to be valid, while others can be used to reduce repetition in configurations.
+Specific configurations are relevant only when used in conjunction with others.
+These are referred to as configuration components.
+Some components are mandatory for the validity of specific configurations, while others serve to streamline and reduce redundancy in configuration files.

-### Filter Blocks
+### Filter blocks

 [Full Reference for Filter Blocks](/2.0/reference/pipelines/configurations-as-code/api#filter-block)

-Filter blocks are components used by [environment](#environment-blocks) blocks to determine where certain configurations are applicable.
+Filter blocks are a configuration component used by [environment](#environment-blocks) blocks to specify the conditions under which particular configurations apply.

 e.g.